-I’ve long had a sense that the story of the Twentieth Century is hidden behind the stories the Twentieth Century’s inhabitants told about themselves.
+I’ve long had a sense that the story of the Twentieth Century is hidden behind the stories that century’s victors told about themselves.

-Let’s get right to the point.
 World Wars, I and II, were not what they appeared.
-Actually, they were more what they appear and less what was so shrilly repeated about them and their place in history.
+Actually, they were more what they appear to be and less what was so shrilly repeated about them in an attempt to hide their true place in history.

 By 1914 the writing was on the wall.
-The most obvious scribble was that European Empire-building and Colonialism was eating itself alive.
-What was beneath these scrawls was a wider story.
-Civilization was reaching endgame.
+The most obvious scribble was that Europe’s empires and their colonial system was eating itself alive.
+Beneath these scrawls we can begin to make out a wider story.
+Civilization was reaching its endgame.

 I’ve written about the Moment of Cubism.
-This was a crossroads.
-The last off-ramp from our present condition and potential fate might have been a landslide defeat of “Morning in America” in 1980, but by then things were much too far along.
-Enormity has tremendous momentum.
+A crossroads.
+The last realistic off-ramp from our present condition.
+The moment when we last had a real chance of avoiding global collapse.
+By 1980, even a landslide defeat of “Morning in America” would have been too little too late.
+By then things were much too advanced.
+Enormity has a tremendous momentum.
 Such a Juggernaut can’t stop on a dime.
 1914 was different.

 Oil was still a minor fuel.

 Still, Europe imploded.
-It brought enough of the rest of the world to the party that it was not hyperbole to call it a world war.
+Its suicidal struggle brought enough of the rest of the world to the party that it was not hyperbole to call it a world war.

-While the Moment of Cubism was left to slide away without issue, another movement gained force.
-Under the guise of incompetence and bumbling old-age the military high commands and their commercial and governmental – counterparts? or is it servants? – stumbled on a great technique.
+While the Moment of Cubism passed without issue, another movement gained force.
+Incompetent and bumbling senility within the various military high commands and commercial and governmental side-kicks stumbled on a new technique, breathing new life into the system by expanding its capacities to kill.
 Total War.
-The lessons of the U.S. Civil War, sharpened in the Crimea, The Philippines, Boer South Africa, and elsewhere were put into play on an unprecedented scale.
+Taking to heart the lessons of American Civil War, sharpened in the Crimea, The Philippines, Boer South Africa their mechanized warfare was rolled out on an unprecedented scale.
 Too many workers?
-No problem.
 Feed them to the machine gun.
 Not enough markets?
 Concentrate on munitions.
-They conveniently destroy themselves in use and take plenty of other old infrastructure with them.
+They conveniently destroy themselves and take plenty of other old infrastructure with them.
 Political instability?
 Foment patriotic propaganda and whip the populace into a frenzy of xenophobia and hatred.

-They were right.
 The system was breaking down.
 Just look at what happened when they took their eye off the ball in the Twenties.
-The Great Depression was the end of capitalism as it had been practiced.
-Only a return to Total War brought “prosperity” back to the owners.
+The Great Depression was the end of capitalism as it had been.
+Only a return to Total War brought back “prosperity” to the owners.

-World War II was to be another round.
-It was expected to be fought within the gentleman’s agreement.
-Not some chivalry of noble champions, but a tacit agreement to keep the fighting from getting in the way of making a killing.
+World War II was an inevitable second round.
+After all the Peace Conferences in The Twenties it was expected that it would be fought within a gentleman’s agreement.
+Not chivalry exercised between noble champions, but a tacit agreement to keep the fighting from getting in the way of making a killing.

-But then the Soviets had replaced cousin Nikolas’ Empire with Stalin’s.
+By then the Soviets had replaced cousin Nikolas’ Empire with Stalin’s.
 These guys didn’t fight fair.
 Then neither did Adolf.
 Or Tojo.
-Mussolini no one took seriously but he was the intellectual of the group, having coined and defined the term Fascism.
+Mussolini.
+No one took him seriously but he was the intellectual of the group, having coined and defined the term Fascism.
 An alliance of capital and the state to perpetuate their interests over those of the people.

-Before we get to “Morning in America,” there is the “prosperity” of the “American Century” to be gotten through.
+Before we get to “Morning in America,” there is the “prosperity” of the “American Century.”

-The civilized concept of “wealth” is and has always been a Ponzi-scheme.
-It is based on the destruction of the fabric of life on earth to create pockets of relative affluence that maintain their practitioners just above the increasing impoverishment of the world.
+The civilized concept of wealth is and has always been a Ponzi-scheme.
+It is based on the destruction of the fabric of life on earth to create pockets of relative affluence that maintain their owners just above the increasing impoverishment of the world.
 X is destroyed to funnel some fraction of its value to a small cadre of kleptocrats.
-In so doing everyone, all of life on earth is impoverished by some order of magnitude much greater than just what was destroyed as consequences reverberate through the living complex system.
+In so doing everyone, all of life on earth, is impoverished by some order of magnitude much greater than just what was destroyed as consequences reverberate through the living complex system.

 This process is repeated.
 Each time the world is depleted further.
-There is a portion of this story in which the concentrations of “wealth,” relative lack of visible impoverishment, seems to be increasing for those within the circles of the destroyers.
-Such have been the last say, four thousand years?
-Then, eventually – soon, or now if you’re an average human and not a practicing kleptocrat yourself, the point is reached where this illusion becomes impossible to maintain.
+There is a time in the unraveling of this story when concentration of wealth, a measure of a relative lack of visible impoverishment, seems to increase.
+At least for those within the circle of destroyers.
+This was true for, say,the last four thousand years?
+Eventually – soon, now, if you’re an average human and not a practicing kleptocrat, the point arrives when this illusion becomes impossible to maintain.
 The second half of the Twentieth Century was dominated by the actions of those battling fiercely to avoid this certain outcome, or at least deny it for as long as possible.

 The violence and corruption inherent in such a systematic program of ecocidal destructiveness can be masked, but it will find ways to make itself felt.
-The hollow center of Modernist culture and the nightmares of reason it has perpetrated in the name of “goodness,” is now quite plain to see.
-Even though it was shrouded for so long and there are great pockets of resistance to a cleansing awareness of its horrors to this day.
+The hollow center of Modernist culture and the nightmares-of-reason it has perpetrated in the name of goodness, is now quite plain to see.
+Shrouded for so long there are great pockets of resistance to admit to a cleansing awareness of its horrors that persists to this day.

 Seemingly endless power coupled with the ability to manipulate opinion and shape the emotional landscape through a campaign of terror against its own people intermingled with tantalizing promises of ever more depraved wish-fulfillment – a carrot and stick, good cop/bad cop approach – has done wonders to raise a crop of domesticated humans at an unprecedented scale.